adamscott/godot-website/collections/_release_4_5/entry-highlights-script-backtracing.md

 importance: 2
 anchor: script-backtracing
 title: Script backtracing
-blockquote: How deep the rabbit hole goes?
+blockquote: You stay in Wonderland, and I show you how deep the rabbit hole goes
 text: |
   Those who launched a game using Godot can attest: it is often hard to debug why an error occurs on users devices.
 Is it a problem caused by the developers code or is it instead a bug from the engine itself?